Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

      - Reports

    * - Controlled
-     - At the time of the Request or Investigation the content item was not open (e.g. behind a paywall) because access is restricted to authorized users.
-Access of content due to a trial subscription/license would be considered Controlled.
+     - At the time of the Request or Investigation the content item was restricted to authorized users (e.g. behind a paywall) on this platform.
+This includes free content that is only available to authorized (registered) users.

-       Platforms providing content that has been made freely available but is not OA_Gold (e.g. free for marketing purposes or because the title offers free access after a year) MUST be tracked as Controlled.
      - Aggregated_Full_Content\ |br|\ |lb|
        Data_Repository\ |br|\ |lb|
        eBook\ |br|\ |lb|